Universal Credit has replaced several older benefits – including housing benefit, income support and income based jobseeker’s allowance.

 The amount of universal credit you get will depend on your level of income and family circumstances.
 There is a basic personal allowance with additional amounts for children, disabilities, caring responsibilities and housing costs.

 Universal credit is subject to the household benefits cap.
 This means the total amount of benefit you will be paid in Wales will be up to a maximum of £384.62 per week for couples with children or lone parents, and £257.69 per week for a single person.

 Since the 6 April 2017 universal credit has been limited to 2 children.
 This means that if you already had 2 children and were claiming universal credit before this date, you will not get any extra money for any subsequent children born on or after 6 April 2017.
 There are some exceptions, for example children from multiple births, or adopted children.
 If you are claiming universal credit for the first time after 6 April 2017 and have 3 or more children, you will probably be told to claim tax credits and housing benefit instead.
 See the Gov.UK guide for Universal Credit and families with more than 2 children.

 For more information on tax credits and how to claim universal credit for couples, see Money Advice Service.

-Will I be able to get help with paying my rent?
+Can I get help with paying my rent?